rust-stuco/lectures/week12/parallelism.md

 # Sharing *Mutable* Resources in Rust

-However, if we introduce a write, we would have a data race:
+But what happens if we introduce writes?

 ```rust
 let v = Arc::new(vec![1, 2, 3]);